EpikCord/EpikCord.py/docs/docs.rst

 def add_member(self: Any, member_id: str) -> None

 def bulk_delete(self: Any, message_ids: Any, reason: Any) -> None

 def fetch_member(self: Any, member_id: str) -> <class 'EpikCord.ThreadMember'>

 def join(self: Any) -> None

 def leave(self: Any) -> None

 def list_members(self: Any) -> typing.List[EpikCord.ThreadMember]

 def remove_member(self: Any, member_id: str) -> None

 RatelimitHandler
 ----------------

-def is_ratelimited(self: Any) -> <class 'bool'>Checks if the client is ratelimited.
+def is_ratelimited(self: Any) -> <class 'bool'>
+Checks if the client is ratelimited.

-def process_headers(self: Any, headers: dict) -> NoneRead the headers from a request and then digest it.
+def process_headers(self: Any, headers: dict) -> None Read the headers from a request and then digest it.